Vicki Delany

 Vicki Delany (born Victoria Ann Cargo; 1951 in Winnipeg, Manitoba) is a Canadian mystery novelist.
 She is the author of nine mystery series, and a member of Crime Writers of Canada and Capital Crime Writers.
 Delany is a frequent panelist at mystery conferences such as Bouchercon and Malice Domestic in the United States and Bloody Words National Mystery Conference in Canada.

 Biography

 Delany was employed by the Royal Bank of Canada as a computer programmer and systems analyst until retiring in 2007.
 She now lives in Prince Edward County, Ontario.
 She is the mother of three daughters (Caroline, Julia and Alex).

-Delany is the author of the Constable Molly Smith mystery series, set in the fictional British Columbia town of Trafalgar (a thinly disguised Nelson, BC), and the Klondike Mystery series, set in Dawson City, Yukon during the Gold Rush of 1898.
+Delany is the author of the Constable Molly Smith mystery series, set in the fictional British Columbia town of Trafalgar (a thinly disguised Nelson, British Columbia), and the Klondike Mystery series, set in Dawson City, Yukon, during the Gold Rush of 1898.
 She is also the author of three novels of psychological suspense, set in Northern Ontario.